 - Basilica Palladiana – the first major commission of Palladio as a young architect.
 For more details, see point 1 above.

 - Monument of Andrea Palladio – you will find this sculptural representation of a pensive Palladio right next to the Basilica Palladiana.
 The local cafes place their tables next to the monument and kids run around its base all summer long.
 It’s a great place to stop for a coffee or an aperitivo and enjoy them in the company of Andrea Palladio himself.

 - Teatro Olimpico – the world’s oldest indoor theatre in masonry was originally designed by Palladio himself.
 For more details, see point 2 above.

 - Villa Capra ‘La Rotonda’ – one of the most famous buildings in the world.
 This villa on the outskirts of Vicenza is cubic in shape and has four identical facades.
 Much lauded and replicated by architects throughout the years, it’s a sight that needs to be seen both inside and out as the beauty of the frescoed interiors complements the perfect proportions of the exterior.

-- Palazzo Chiericati – a splendid palace with elegant loggias a row of rooftop statues.
+- Palazzo Chiericati – a splendid palace with elegant loggias and a row of statues on the edge of its rooftop.
 It houses Vicenza’s Civic Art Gallery where you can admire many masterpieces by Venetian and international artists.

 - Valmarana Chapel in the Church of Santa Corona – a sombre chapel in the crypt of one of Vicenza’s most splendid churches.